On Purpose with Jay Shetty

 Wim describes brain scan research from Hanover, Germany showing that his breathing techniques activated 100% of neural brain activity compared to the typical 16-18% baseline, enabling people to change brain chemistry and escape narrowed consciousness at will.

 "And deep breathing showed in the brain scan to ignite and activate not 16% or 18% of the brain activity, neural activity in the brain, but 100%.
 100%.
-That means we are able at will to change the chemistry and with that, the neurology of our brain."
+That means we are able at will to change the chemistry and with that, the neurology of our brain.
+And then suddenly, we are no longer captivated by the narrowed consciousness."

 Wayne State University found keys to unlock mental health treatment